HOSTED-POWER/docs-turbostack-app/TurboStack App/howto_newuser.md

 ## Cloning an account

-To make a clone of an existing application of an existing application, we provide the `Clone Account` feature.
-This function replicates the entire configuration and copies the files and database, enabling a quick and efficient setup with minimal effort.
+To set up a new account with the same configuration as an existing one, you can easily use the `Clone Account` feature.
+This function replicates the entire configuration, enabling a quick and efficient setup with minimal effort.

 Here’s how to do it: